official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 the Permanent Five and the majority of the Security Council that Iraq was in breach of its obligations on WMD and ballistic missiles.

-94 Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.
+[^94]: Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.
-95 Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.
+[^95]: Paper Cabinet Office, 8 March 2002, ‘Iraq: Options Paper’.

 433

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford265.
-Reflecting the JIC Assessment of 27 February, that Iraq continued to pursue the development of weapons of mass destruction, the Cabinet Office paper stated that Iraq continued “to develop WMD, although our intelligence is poor”.
+265. Reflecting the JIC Assessment of 27 February, that Iraq continued to pursue the development of weapons of mass destruction, the Cabinet Office paper stated that Iraq continued “to develop WMD, although our intelligence is poor”.
 There was no greater threat now that Saddam would use WMD than there had been in recent years.